aerenchyma/ProgramsInformationPeople/_sources/Assignments/week05.rst

       print(feedback)
       print("The word was..." + secret_word)

-  import sys #don't worry about this line; you'll understand it next week sys.setExecutionLimit(60000)     # let the game take up to a minute, 60 * 1000 milliseconds main() # invoke the main() game function
+  import sys # don't worry about this line... for now sys.setExecutionLimit(60000)     # let the game take up to a minute, 60 * 1000 milliseconds -- only necessary in-textbook main() # invoke the main() game function